jackyzha0/jackyzha0.github.io/content/posts/DWeb Camp 2023.md

 Reclaiming our agency and ability to communally construct our digital spaces starts from people willing to dream and fight for it.

 In many ways, this session (and the greater DWeb Camp as a whole) felt like gathering of people who *haven't* given up on the inherent good of the internet and are fighting for this future where anyone can be an architect of their own digital experience.
-It's a pretty special splace.
+It's a pretty special place.